junior-devleague-educators/fan-page/README.md

 5. Select the `gallery` class and change the `background-color` to your choosing.
 6. Select the `gallery` class and add a `text-align` property and set it's value to `center`.
 7. Select the `artist-image` class and add a `width` property and set it's value to `200px`.
-8. Import a font from google fonts.
-Chane the font of your `body` to a font of your choosing.
+8. Import a font of your choosing from google fonts.
+Change the font of your `body` to the font you imported from google fonts.
 9. Remove the underline from all links.
 10. Change the color of all links when you hover over it.
 11. Change the color of a `visited` link.
-12. Select the `header-title` and center it.
+12. Select the `header-title` id and center it.
 13. Center the links in your nav bar.
 14. Center all header tags (h1, h2, h3, etc).
 15. Add a background image to the `body` of your web page.